issamelferkh/Matcha/README.md

 ### Profile of other users -> NOK
 - [x] the user must be able to consult the profile of other users.
-@- Profiles must contain all the information available about them, except for the email address and the password.
+- [x] Profiles must contain all the information available about them, except for the email address and the password.
-=> affiche profile detail

-- When a user consults a profile, it must appear in his visit history.
 - The user must also be able to:
-> - If he has at least one picture he can “like” and "dislake" another user.
+> - If he has at least one picture he can “like” and "dislake" another user -> verif if profile completed
+> - If the current user does not have a picture, he/she cannot complete this action -> verif if profile completed

+> - [x] Check the “fame rating”
+> - [x] See if the user is online, and if not see the date and time of the last connection.
 > - When two people “like” each other, we will say that they are “connected” and are now able to chat.
-> - If the current user does not have a picture, he/she cannot complete this action.
-> - Check the “fame rating”
-> - See if the user is online, and if not see the date and time of the last connection.
 > - Report the user as a “fake account”
 > - Block the user.
 A blocked user won’t appear anymore in the research results and won’t generate anymore notifications.
 > - A user can clearly see if the consulted profile is connected or “like” his profile and must be able to “unlike” or be disconnected from that profile.